teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 - a comfortable chair and desk or table
 - be quiet and free from distractions and allow your work to be your sole focus

-An easy test is - could you hold a video conference call with a client from where you working?
+An easy test is - could you hold a video conference call with a client from where you are working?

 Remember if you’re working with confidential information on your screen then make sure you’re working somewhere that is appropriate for that.